 ADN vs. BSN – The Big Debate

-The Magnet Recognition Program recognizes healthcare organizations for quality patient care, nursing excellence and innovations in professional nursing practice.
-Consumers rely on Magnet designation as the ultimate credential for high quality nursing.
-Developed by the American Nurses Credentialing Center (ANCC), Magnet is the leading source of successful nursing practices and strategies worldwide.
-Many hospitals want this because it will show that their patients will receive the best possible care.
+This program recognizes healthcare organizations for quality patient care, nursing excellence, and innovations in nursing practice.
+The Magnet designation, developed by the American Nurses Credentialing Center (ANCC), is a leading indicator of successful nursing practices globally, signaling to consumers that a hospital provides top-tier nursing care.

 The Benefits of the BSN